mcjczapiewski/minicycle_workshop/user-stories.md

 - Every few turns, the characters should move randomly to the next possible room
 - If the character is in the room, there is a message like `The Wizard enters from the north` or `The Wizard exits to the east`

+## Interact with characters

+I want to interact with characters in a more complicated ways.

+- There are at least 2 characters in the game
+- Each has some custom interaction.
+Some ideas:
+  - Fetch quest.
+Talk to character and they say they need some item.
+If you give them the item, they will give you something else.
+  - Combat.
+Maybe it's a dragon?
+You need to kill it!
+But you need to find a sword first.
+  - Mini-game.
+Maybe you can play dice with this character?
+Will they give you anything if you win?

 ## Keeping score